CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   PROTOCOL
   ^^^^^^^^

-  2. Send ccnsupport@g.ucla.edu your protocol and/or ask for help building one
+  :bdg-secondary:`Email` Send ccnsupport@g.ucla.edu your protocol and/or ask for help building one

   The more information and documentation you can send us up front, the faster we can draft a protocol for you!